 Midway through the second day, right when it felt like I was sinking in deeper, just about to get into a truly meditative mindset, a woodpecker came to visit the outside of the temple.
 He knocked and knocked.
 And knocked and knocked.
 And then he knocked some more.
 I mean, this went on for at least half an hour, with only a few breaks here and there to make us think perhaps he’d flown away.
 Nay, he’s still there!

-You may be familiar with “the trickster” character in Native American mythology and other cultural traditions.
-This archetype shows up in many forms and across all continents.
+You may be familiar with “the trickster” character in Native American mythology and many other cultural traditions.
+This archetype shows up in many forms, across all continents.
 Just a few iterations:

 • Jack (of The Jack Tales and Jack & The Beanstalk)